 - Establish new courses within the NSHE institution’s curricula

 - Continue to increase the number and quality of applicants for fellowships and scholarships

 The Space Grant Consortium works to expand opportunities for U.S. Citizens to understand and participate in NASA’s aeronautics and space programs.
 The NVSGC program supports and enhances science and engineering education, research and outreach programs in the state.

 Through NVSGC, NSHE promotes public outreach and K-12 education activities at local schools, museums and planetariums.

-NASA Space Grant Undergraduate Scholarships, Graduate Fellowships and College Faculty fellowships are now available.
-Submission deadline is June 16th, 2014.
+NASA Space Grant Undergraduate Scholarships, Graduate Fellowships, Undergraduate and Graduate Internships, and College Faculty opportunties are now available.
+Submission deadline is January 5th, 2015.
 Click here to visit the solicitations page.